Jerald/yolol-is-cylons/thinktank/concepts_simple_lists.md

 # YOLOL Concepts : Simple Lists
-*Document Status : Theoritical - none of the methods have been tested.*
+*Document Status : Theoretical - none of the methods have been tested.*

 Lists are data structures which organize sets of values in a list of countable values.
 The following lists are the simplest to setup and use.